How Calorie Burn Works

 "One of the best ways to up your daily calorie burn is to simply walk more often.
 Rather than finding the closest parking spot you can, park a distance away and walk the rest," recommends Wasiak.

-"You might even invest in a pedometer to wear throughout the day so you can keep trying to beat your previous day's total step count," explains Ohio's Ashley Kaltwasser, 2013 Ms. Bikini Olympia.
+"You might even invest in a pedometer to wear throughout the day so you can keep trying to beat your previous day's total step count," explains 2013 Ms. Bikini Olympia Ashley Kaltwasser.

-Raking is a good household chore for gaining upper-body strength and burning calories quickly.
-Lunge into the movement to work the lower body as well.
+Raking builds upper-body strength and burns calories quickly.
+Lunge into the movement to work your lower body as well.

-Take the time out on a low-key weeknight to make something special for your family.
-Cooking for just a half an hour will burn up 100 calories—helping you keep your evening calorie intake in check.
+Take the time on a low-key weeknight to make something special and healthy.
+Cooking for just half an hour will burn up 100 calories—helping you keep your evening calorie balance in check.